quando1910/b-react-cra-tailwind/README.md

-# Getting Started with Create React App
+# CRA Boilerplate with tailwind and saga

 This is a boilerplate, combined with:
 - Reactjs